Scaling Leads Logic, Unfortunately

 A few notes from the intersection of small business branding and AI.

 May 14, 2025.
 Back in mid May on The Most Interesting Thing in AI podcast, Nicholas Thompson, CEO of The Atlantic, interviewed Gary Marcus, a cognitive scientist known, in part, for his strong and sometimes contrarian views on AI.
 Fascinating episode.
-One of Marcus’ main points is that the current generation of large language models have been built in a lazy way that will hinder their growth going forward.
+One of Marcus’ main points is that the current generation of large language models have been built in a lazy way that will ultimately hinder their growth going forward.

 Logic, logic, logic!
-Marcus says the models should be built from the very start using symbolic logic, or essentially a set of rules, like how gravity works or that humans (mostly) have four fingers plus a thumb or that at the moment it’s impossible to ride a bike to Hawaii.
-Marcus acknowledges that building out a set of rules that govern an AI model would be a much harder, longer road to ride down.
+Marcus says the models should be built from the very start using symbolic logic, or essentially a set of rules, like how gravity works or that humans (mostly) have four fingers plus a thumb or that at the moment it’s impossible to ride a bike to Hawaii from the Pacific Coast.
+Marcus acknowledges that building out a set of rules to govern an AI model would be a much harder, longer road to ride down.
 Start thinking about it, and your list of rules suddenly becomes very very very long.
 Like maybe almost endless.
 Given the insane competition to monetize the models asap, it seems likely that for now everyone will continue to play the scaling game.
 I mean, who needs rules, I guess.
 In any case, it’s a great podcast and well worth listening to.

 Okay, off to a client meeting while dodging oncoming traffic.
 Wish me luck!